kai5263499/diy-jarvis/README.md

 # Most likely, its not running so we'll need to start pulse audio daemon on the host allowing anonymous connections from the docker ip range, assuming it's 172.17.0.0/24 which appears to be the default for Docker Desktop on my mac
 pulseaudio --load="module-native-protocol-tcp auth-ip-acl=127.0.0.1;172.17.0.0/24 auth-anonymous=1" --exit-idle-time=-1 --daemon

-# Now we can run a basic container that has pulseaudio installed to test our audio setup
+# On mac hosts, we can run a basic container that has pulseaudio installed to test our audio setup
 docker run -it -e PULSE_SERVER=docker.for.mac.localhost -v ~/.config/pulse:/home/pulseaudio/.config/pulse --entrypoint bash --rm jess/pulseaudio

-# We then need to set the default source and sink to and run a mic check with a 2 second delay from our selected default source (in) to default sink (out) to make sure everything's in order
+# We can also run a mic check with a 2 second delay from our selected default source (in) to default sink (out) to make sure everything's in order
 pacat -r | pacat -p --latency-msec=2000
 ~~~~

+For further reference on pulse audio commands to list and set default sources and sinks, see [this reference](https://gavv.github.io/articles/pulseaudio-under-the-hood/#configuration).